rhaleblian/dslibris/README.md

 arm-eabi-gdb, insight-6.8 and desmume-0.9.12-svn5575 have been known to work for debugging.
 See online forums for means to build an arm-eabi-targeted Insight for your platform.

+## Troubleshooting

+### The app runs, but no text is rendered.

+Instead of installing `nds-freetype`, build version 2.5.5 from source, configuring it with

+    portlibs/configure-freetype

+instead of the supplied configure script.
+This will get inserted into the build via the `build/` directory.

 # See Also